FAQs - Please note the FAQs may be amended to provide further information or clarity as required.

 What assistance can Council provide to meet specific CRP member needs?

-The option of video conferencing will be offered to panel members who are unable to physically attend occasional meetings, but face to face CRP meetings are preferred.
+The option of video conferencing will be offered to CRP members who are unable to physically attend occasional meetings, but face to face attendance at meetings is preferred.
 Members are expected to have access to their own IT devices to facilitate access to conferencing where necessary.

-Reasonable costs to facilitate Community Reference Panel member involvement are to be met by Council, where agreed up front.
+Reasonable costs to facilitate panel member involvement are to be met by Council, where agreed up front.

 When expressing interest in participating in the CRP, applicants are to advise of any specific requirements, to assist Council in meeting your needs.